adhooge/BassTablatureGeneration/README.md

 You will have to **unzip** it before using the code.
 Were the pickle files to grow out of date, or a need for the full data without splits, feel free to contact us at the email address shared on the paper.

+The data was extracted from the original DadaGP dataset that is restricted to research purposes (unlicensed).
+The data files of this repository are shared under an ODbL license.
+Refer to the `DATA_LICENSE` file for details.

 ## Training

 You can reproduce the model's training after unzipping data with the `src/model_train.py` script.